AndrewRadev/whatif.vim/README.md

 TODO

-Short version: Run `:WhatIf` with the cursor on the start of an if-clause in ruby, vimscript, javascript.
+Short version: Run `:Whatif` with the cursor on the start of an if-clause in ruby, vimscript, javascript.

 ## Contributing